BRobDan/budget-project/NEXTSTEPS.md

-# Next steps for Week 2 deliverable
+# Next steps for Week 3 deliverable
-* Ready for delivery!
+* Add edit functionality
+* Add delete functionality w/ confirmation dialog
+* Ensure transactions update properly in observable list and database

 # Ways to improve
 * Look for ways to refactor to create better seperation between services, controllers, and models